550tealeaves/D3-fundamentals/Week-7-Drawing-Data/Week-7-HW/Readme.md

 ### Drawing
 - Tried to create a group for the lines but did not know how to create new set of lines - tried a x1, y1, but did not work
+- I had wanted to label lebron's total minutes played in 2023 (51563), the most of any #1 pick.

 ![Number 1 NBA pick stats](NBA-stats.jpg)